NKUShaw/OT-Alignment4brain-to-image/README.md

 ![Image 3](./test_images/3.png)

-Original Description: "A person walking in the grass with a large umbrella."
+Original Description: "A person is parasailing on a lake with mountains in the distance."

 Neural Description: "A black and white photo of the beach"